AncientDrago/Embedded-Systems-Roadmap/03_Interrupts/README.md

-# Interrupts
+# Interrupts — ATxmega128A1U

-## 📌 Objective
-Learn how interrupts work and how to write efficient ISR routines.
+This module introduces how to use interrupts for responsive and non-blocking embedded applications.

-## 🔧 You Will Learn
+## 📌 What You Will Learn
+- Global interrupt enable/disable
+- Configuring pin-change interrupts
-- Configuring pin interrupts
+- Configuring timer interrupts (TC0, TC1)
-- ISR execution flow
+- ISR (Interrupt Service Routine) structure
-- Interrupt vectors
+- Interrupt priorities on XMEGA
-- Latency considerations

-## 🧪 Exercises
+- Edge detection (rising / falling)
-- Toggle LED using button interrupt
+- Debouncing using interrupts

-- Use a timer interrupt
+## 📁 Folder Contains
+- `main.c` → example interrupt-driven LED/button program (to be added)
-- Measure interrupt latency
+- Notes on interrupt vectors and flags
+- Exercises to build reaction-time systems and event counters

+## 🛠 Hardware Used
+- ATxmega128A1U board
+- LEDs and push buttons

+## 🚀 Next Steps
+Once interrupts are understood:
+- You will use timers for PWM and scheduling
+- You will combine interrupts with SPI/I2C communication